 Internal walls

 Repair category 1

-Notes No significant defects noted.
+Notes No significant issues to report.

 Floors including sub-floors

-Repair category 1 Notes Floors are generally level and even throughout although there are several loose/cracking floor boards that would benefit from being secured.
+Repair category 1

+Notes Floors are noted to be level and even throughout.

+Internal joinery and kitchen fittings

+Repair category 1

-Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery fittings have been adequately maintained although some normal wear and tear is noted.
-Kitchen fittings are affected by excessive wear and tear.
+Notes Internal joinery fittings have been adequately maintained.
+Kitchen units are in acceptable condition although wear and tear consistent with normal use is noted.

 Chimney breasts and fireplaces

 Repair category 1

-Notes No obvious defects noted.
+Notes There are no obvious issues affecting the chimneybreasts.

 Internal decorations

 Repair category 1

-Notes The standard of internal decoration is satisfactory.
+Notes The standard of internal decoration is generally satisfactory.